Beware of the 4 types of Heart Disease

-Beware of the Four Types of Heart Disease:
+Types of Heart Disease:

 1. Coronary Artery Disease (CAD)

-Coronary Artery Disease (CAD) is the most common type of heart disease, characterized by the narrowing or blockage of coronary arteries due to plaque buildup—a condition known as atherosclerosis.
+Coronary Artery Disease (CAD) is the most common type of heart disease, characterised by the narrowing or blockage of coronary arteries due to plaque buildup—a condition known as atherosclerosis.
 This plaque consists of fat, cholesterol, and other substances that adhere to the artery walls, restricting blood flow to the heart muscle.
 Symptoms of CAD often include chest pain (angina), shortness of breath, and fatigue, particularly during physical exertion.
 If the blood supply becomes severely restricted, it can lead to a heart attack.

 Risk factors for CAD include high blood pressure, high cholesterol, smoking, diabetes, obesity, and a sedentary lifestyle.
 Genetics and age also play significant roles.
 Prevention and management strategies by cardiologists in Jaipur focus on lifestyle changes such as a heart-healthy diet, regular physical activity, maintaining a healthy weight, and avoiding tobacco.